-- An incidental skate space should be designed by a specialist professional skatepark designer or the design assessed independently - Generally very small but requirements for a linear space of approx. 20m in length to accommodate run ups and run off (approx. - Proximity to youth interest areas (shopping areas, other recreation spaces, schools) - Proximity to major community centre or centralized location Appropriate safety signage - Good natural surveillance
+- An incidental skate space should be designed by a specialist professional skatepark designer or the design assessed independently by one prior to construction - Generally very small but requirements for a linear space of approx. 20m in length to accommodate run ups and run off (approx. 40sq/m+) - Proximity to youth interest areas (shopping areas, other recreation spaces, schools) - Proximity to major community centre or centralized location - Appropriate safety signage - Good natural surveillance